cose-wg/draft-ietf-cose-falcon/draft-ietf-cose-falcon.md

 A detailed security analysis of FN-DSA is beyond the scope of this specification; see {{USNIST.FIPS.206}} for additional details.

+All the usual caveats for PQC and side-channel resistance apply.

+- Implementations MUST ensure that `kty` and `crv` match the intended algorithm variant.
+- Private implementations of sampling (Gaussian, etc.) must be constant-time to prevent leakage.
+- Public keys SHOULD be validated before use (e.g., against encoding constraints).
+- Nonces, random values, blinding factors (if used) MUST originate from a secure source of randomness.

 ## Validating Public Keys

 TODO